Despite some uneven bits, Avengers: Infinity War is a relentless joyride that fulfills and gratifies.

 Do you like crossover movies with large ensemble casts?
 Well, I do, very much.
 Unfortunately, the truth is that apart from the occasional gem, most crossover movies never truly satisfy.

 The much anticipated Avengers: Infinity War isn’t free of such pitfalls.
-In fact, I think it’s particularly pronounced for characters like Black Widow and Bucky, and Hawkeye who’s inexplicably on sabbatical.
+In fact, I think it’s particularly pronounced for characters like Black Widow and Bucky, both barely seen, and Hawkeye who’s inexplicably on sabbatical.

 Brush these aside, though, and the movie is a stellar joyride.
 One that is confident and slick with its scripting, and more importantly, with a complex villain who isn’t there just to be gang bashed.
 For me, what’s doubly enjoyable is also the replicated Marvel cartoon crossover flavour, a style that typically involves numerous realms traversing spiced with irreverent banter that ends as abruptly as it begins.

-Regarding the latter, admittedly some of the exchanges in the movie, such as those between Thor and the Guardians, comes across as rather out-of-sync.
-But as like the case with limelight, the rest of the movie is simply too fun for this to matter.
+On the latter, admittedly some of the exchanges in the movie, such as those between Thor and the Guardians, come across as rather out-of-sync.
+But as with the case with limelight, the rest of the movie is simply too fun for this to matter.
 The audacious ending, in an unexpected way, also helps to compensate.
-Suddenly, and I mean suddenly, one regrets not paying deeper attention to those humourous scenes, awkward as they might be.
-I definitely did.
+As in, you will regret not paying attention to a friend, when he was still around to annoy you.

-So that you wouldn’t have to struggle to remember where the stones are, here’s a quick rundown:
+So that you don’t have to struggle to remember where the stones are, here’s a quick rundown: